Commands

 Worktrees

-Create a new worktree with a new branch, an existing branch, or a GitHub PR.
+Create a new worktree with a new branch, an existing branch, a detached HEAD, or a GitHub PR.

 ww new feature/auth # create worktree